gurmudemuma/cbc/api/START_SERVICES.md

 ---

-**Ready to start?** Open your first terminal and run the exporter-bank service!
+**Ready to start?** Open your first terminal and run the commercialbank service!